-Your sales reps should be intrinsically motivated to drive higher completion rates, desired behaviours, and performance.
+Your sales reps should be intrinsically motivated to drive higher completion rates, desired behaviors, and performance.
 Positive Reinforcement is the easiest option and something we have already been doing.
-For instance, companies provide employees with bonuses for exceeding goals to reinforce selling behaviours.
+For instance, companies provide employees with bonuses for exceeding goals to reinforce selling behaviors.

 What is Gamification?

 Gamification is the process of incorporating games or game-like elements into learning.
 It is a motivational framework for learning that implements game culture.
-Gamification is rooted in the psychology of thoughts, behavioural patterns, and motivation.
-It is structured around Human-focused design; optimised for improving engagement.
+Gamification is rooted in the psychology of thoughts, behavioral patterns, and motivation.
+It is structured around Human-focused design; optimized for improving engagement.

 Businesses often apply gamification to organizational functions such as employee training, recruitment, evaluation, and organizational productivity.
 For example, managers set up activities such as achieving small milestones in the training cycle to receive positive payoffs.

-It provides the user autonomy by letting them opt-in or opt-out of the game.
-Additionally, as the learner reaches certain goals, they receive constant positive feedback motivating them to try even harder.
+It provides user autonomy by letting them opt in or opt-out of the game.
+Additionally, as learner reaches certain goals, they receive constant positive feedback motivating them to try even harder.

 1. Establish a learning culture